Low Wood, Lake District Wedding Photography venue

 A whole new industry has emerged, especially since lockdown, and it has become a badge of honour to wear clothing like a Dryrobe which is now synonymous with this simple recreational activity.

 Only recently, my friend, author and owner of Swim The Lakes in Ambleside Pete Kelly who wrote “Wild Swimming Walks” were chatting about how tarns like Blea Tarn, Stickle Tarn, and Red Tarn have become so popular.
+Another friend, Colin Hill, runs Swimming with Colin Hill next to Another Place on Ullswater has regular swim sessions which is proving extremely popular and is so good for your physical and metal well-being.

 The beauty about Cumbria is that there are so many lesser known places to immerse oneself in nature.
 The benefits of getting out there whether a stream, river, waterfall, or Lake is the ideal antidote for modern life.
 The great news is that it is proven to boost one’s immune system and have a positive impact upon one’s mental health.